silverstripe/silverstripe-framework/docs/en/howto/extend-cms-interface.md

 		}
 	}

-Enable the extension with the following line in `mysite/_config.php`:
+Enable the extension in your [configuration file](/topics/configuration)

-	:::php
-	SiteTree::add_extension('BookmarkedPageExtension');
+	:::yml
+	SiteTree:
+	  extensions:
+	    - BookmarkedPageExtension

 In order to add the field to the database, run a `dev/build/?flush=all`.
 Refresh the CMS, open a page for editing and you should see the new checkbox.